micmarsh/polispeech/README.md

 # Political Speech Generator

 Running for office?
-Running a union or something?
-Make a speech!
+Organizing an "Occupy" rally?
+Stop wasting money (or magical non-money) on speechwriters!

 ## Usage